-- FRS 109 Financial Instruments - FRS 115 Revenue from Contracts with Customers (with clarifications issued) - FRS 116 Leases - Amendments to FRS 7 Statement of cash Flows: Disclosure Initiative - Applies to annual periods beginning on or after January 1, 2017, with early application permitted. - Applies to annual periods beginning on or after January 1, 2018, with early application permitted. - Applies to annual periods beginning on or after January 1, 2019, with early application permitted if FRS 115 is adopted.
+- SFRS(I) 9 Financial Instruments1 - SFRS(I) 15 Revenue from Contracts with Customers (with clarifications issued)1 - SFRS(I) 16 Leases2 - 1 Applies to annual periods beginning on or after January 1, 2018, with early application permitted. - 2 Applies to annual periods beginning on or after January 1, 2019, with early application permitted if SFRS(I) 15 is adopted.